JoeKnittel/joeknittel.github.io/_posts/2021-02-01-Graphing-Libraries-Part-1.md

 Upon first glance, the plot above is pretty cool, as it contains both a scatterplot and histogram of the dataset, broken up by a class.

-One can instantly see several patterns emerge, including the general distribution for each individual class, the overall trend of mpg vs. horsepower, and percent of the market deriving from each class.
+One can instantly see several patterns emerge, including the general distribution for each individual class, the overall trend of mpg vs. horsepower, and the percent of the market deriving from each class.

-But click and drag to select a rectangular region of the scatterplot and things really come to life.
-We can now hone into a certain subset of the space to investigate patterns within just the region we can about.
-This is rather powerful, and the plot has a top-notch user experience.
+But click and drag to select a rectangular region of the scatterplot and things really come alive.
+We can now hone into a certain subset of the space to investigate patterns within just the region we care about.
+This is a rather powerful, and the plot has a top-notch user experience, to boot.

 ## Summary

 Well, that was fun!
-We've now installed and investigated the possible use cases for a number of really essential data visualization libraries in R and Python.
+We've now installed and investigated example use cases for a number of really cool data visualization libraries in R and Python.

-These tools make it incredibly easy to produce compelling interactive plots with our data, which bring out essential features in the data that might not otherwise have been noticed.
+These tools make it incredibly easy to produce compelling interactive plots, which elucidate essential patterns in the data that might not otherwise have been noticed.

 One thing to consider is that many of these packages were first developed in JavaScript, as all major browsers have a built-in JavaScript engine.
 With that said, if we seek further customization beyond what is provided in the packages described in this post, we'll have to look into JavaScript libraries (e.g., <a href = "https://d3js.org/">D3.js</a>).
 This will certainly be a topic of future blog posts.